Back

 • graphic elements (for example, sets of icons and illustrations)

 All in all, we made this design in 76 hours.
-We completed the other 100 screens in only 36 hours, because we didn’t waste our time on corrections and approval sessions.
+We completed the other 100 screens in only 36 hours because we didn’t waste our time on corrections and approval sessions.

-Sometimes, we make not only a design concept but also videos with an animated interface: this way, it’s easier to explain how some vital functions work.
+Sometimes, we make not only a design concept but also videos with an animated interface.
+This way, it’s easier to explain how some vital functions work.
 Besides, a dynamic presentation is more telling.

 An animation example for the crypto wallet presentation

 The 16-hour express concepts allowed us to give the result to a client faster.
 Besides, companies with insufficient portfolios can use express concepts as a marketing tool.
-Still, in our case, disadvantages outweigh the advantages.
+Still, in our case, the disadvantages outweigh the advantages.

 The new process takes more time: for example, it took half of the entire design process in the crypto wallet project.
 However, now we complete more designs, whereas with the 16-hour approach projects used to get abandoned pretty often.
-Our clients are more often satisfied with the result, and continue to collaborate with us after the concept presentation.
+Our clients are more often satisfied with the result and continue to collaborate with us after the concept presentation.
 So, the new approach proves workable.

 How useful was this post?